Hortobagy National Park, Hungary

 Puszta From Budapest

-You can visit the Puszta in the region of Hortobagy on a one day tour from Budapest. including Kecskemét, the capital of Puszta.
-The drive time from Budapest to Puszta should be under 2 hours.
-See a horse show and enjoy lunch.
-Check out availability on this tour here.
+You can visit the Puszta in the region of Hortobagy on a one day tour from Budapest. including Kecskemét, the capital of Puszta, (south) and/or Debrecen (east), the capital of Puszta.
+The drive time from Budapest to Puszta is 1-3 hours depending on where you go.
+You can see a horse show and enjoy lunch.
+Check out availability on the tour including Debrecen here.

 What is the Puszta?